Will Rogers: Early years

 Unlike his father's people, Mary's Cherokee relatives had been expelled from Georgia under the Indian Removal Act of 1830 in an exodus known as The Trail of Tears.
 Of the 16,000 Cherokees driven to Indian Territory (later Oklahoma), 4,000 perished en route.
 She died of amoebic dysentery when Will was 10 years of age.
-His father remarried almost three years after her death.
+His father remarried in 1893 to Mary Almeda Bible, who died of complications following an unsuccessful appendicitis operation in 1900.

 Rogers was the youngest of eight children.
 He was named for the Cherokee leader Colonel William Penn Adair.
 Only three of his siblings, sisters Sallie Clementine, Maude Ethel, and Mary (May), survived into adulthood.

 His mother, Mary Schrimsher, was a sister of Martha Schrimsher Gulager, the paternal grandmother of Clu Gulager, making Rogers and Gulager first cousins, once removed.

 His father, Clement, was a leader in the Cherokee Nation.
 An attorney and Cherokee judge, Clement owned two slaves he had acquired from his father, and was a Confederate combat veteran of the American Civil War.
 He was promoted to regimental captain under Confederate colonel (later Brigadier General) Stand Watie and fought at the Battle of Pea Ridge (1862).

 Clement served as a delegate to the Oklahoma Constitutional Convention.
 Rogers County, Oklahoma, is named in honor of him.
 He served several terms in the Cherokee Senate.

 Roach (1980) presents a sociological-psychological assessment of the relationship between Will and his father during the formative boyhood and teenage years.
 Clement had high expectations for his son and wanted him to be more responsible and business-minded.
 Will was more easygoing and oriented toward the loving affection offered by his mother, Mary, rather than the harshness of his father.
 The personality clash increased after his mother's death when the boy was ten.
 Young Will went from one venture to another with little success.
 Only after Will won acclaim in vaudeville did the rift begin to heal.
 Clement's death in 1911 precluded a full reconciliation.

 Will Rogers attended school in Indian Territory, at the Willie Halsell College at Vinita in 1895 and 1896, and then the Kemper Military School at Boonville, Missouri, over the 1897–98 school year.
 He was a good student and an avid reader of The New York Times, but he dropped out of school after the 10th grade.
 Rogers later said that he was a poor student, saying that he "studied the Fourth Reader for ten years".
 He was much more interested in cowboys and horses, and learned to rope and use a lariat.